larakeyssner/Spatial_Ecology_in_R/Presentation-Project.md

 - In natural areas:
   - Bird observations are concentrated at high NDVI values (0.6 to 0.9), reflecting dense and healthy vegetation
   - Two distinct peaks may represent different forest types or variation in vegetation density (e.g., forest core vs. edges/clearings)
-- There is very little overlap between the two distributions, indicating that bird occurrences are not random but strongly influenced by land cover
+- There is minimal overlap between the two distributions, indicating that bird occurrences are not random but strongly influenced by land cover

 ## Density Analysis Together with the Land-Cover Background